 Aztec is a somewhat small city located in the state of New Mexico.
 With a population of 6,147 people and six constituent neighborhoods, Aztec is the 35th largest community in New Mexico.

 Unlike some cities, Aztec isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Aztec are a mix of both white- and blue-collar jobs.
-Overall, Aztec is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Aztec who work in office and administrative support (12.96%), sales jobs (11.37%), and management occupations (11.09%).
+Overall, Aztec is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Aztec who work in sales jobs (13.19%), office and administrative support (11.66%), and management occupations (7.72%).

-The percentage of adults in Aztec with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.10% of adults in Aztec have a bachelor's degree or advanced degree.
+The rate of college-level education in Aztec is quite a bit lower than the national average among all cities of 21.84%: just 12.64% of people here over 25 have a bachelor's degree or an advanced degree.

-Aztec is a somewhat ethnically-diverse city.
+Aztec is an extremely ethnically-diverse city.
 The people who call Aztec home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aztec residents report their race to be White, followed by Native American.
 Aztec also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.02% of the city’s residents.
-Important ancestries of people in Aztec include English, Irish, Scottish, and Italian.
+People of Hispanic or Latino origin account for 24.30% of the city’s residents.
+Important ancestries of people in Aztec include Irish, English, Scottish, and Italian.

 The most common language spoken in Aztec is English.
 Other important languages spoken here include Spanish and Navajo.